yingwei123/4braincells/README.md

 # 4braincells
 WebApp for CSE312

-Our WebApp will contain the following features:
+Our Chat WebApp will contain the following features for users:
   * Create and register accounts for themselves.
   * Each user will be able to change their profile pictures for their own account with the account that they have made.
   * Live messaging and iteraction between users